quenio/ATN/Manual/Assertions/README.md

 ## Constant Assertions

-The simplest assertion expression is the reference to a constant:
+The simplest assertion expression is the reference to a boolean constant:

 ```haskell
 true: Boolean